Susan Combs: Other activities

 Combs served on the boards of the Texas and Southwestern Cattle Raisers Association in Fort Worth and the Texas Wildlife Association.
 She has also served on the boards of the Texas Beef Council and the Texas Production Credit Association.

 After leaving state politics in 2015, Combs launched the Texas Smart Schools Initiative, intended for parents and officials as a data-driven approach to show which public schools and districts are achieving the highest student performance for the lowest cost.
 The material, arranged on a five-star scale, was made available without charge.
 It is funded from her leftover campaign contributions.
 "Public education is one of the largest items in the state budget; so Texans need to know where their dollars are getting the highest return in terms of student performance," Combs said.
 Also with leftover campaign cash, Combs formed a 501(c)(4) nonprofit called the Anywhere Woman Project, an online platform aiming to help women ask questions and exchange ideas.

 In 2016, Combs launched "HERdacity" a "nonprofit online platform and mobile app" intended to "give women with shared interests and career ambitions a forum to exchange ideas and offer each other support."
 HERdacity's goal is to help women have the "audacity" to seek their own paths.
-In addition, she wrote a memoir entitled Texas Tenacity.
+In addition, she wrote a memoir entitled Texas Tenacity and two novels, Perfect Match and Up There.
+Her book Perfect Match caused political controversy.

 As a member of the Texas House of Representatives in the 1990s, Combs championed legislation prohibiting state wildlife officials from gathering endangered species data from private lands without permission, according to the Austin Chronicle.
 It also sought to restrict the state from sharing endangered species data with the Fish and Wildlife Service.

 In August 2019, the Women's Suffrage Celebration Commission elevated Combs to chairwoman.
 Prior to that, Combs was a Commission member, appointed to that position in December 2018.